Paul Edinger

-Paul Edinger (born January 17, 1978) is an American former gridiron football placekicker.
-He was drafted by the Chicago Bears in the sixth round of the 2000 NFL Draft.
-He played college football at Michigan State.
+Paul Edinger (born January 17, 1978) is an American former professional football player who was a placekicker in the National Football League (NFL).
+He was selected by the Chicago Bears in the sixth round of the 2000 NFL draft.
+He played college football for the Michigan State Spartans.

 Edinger has also played for the Chicago Bears, Minnesota Vikings, Chicago Rush, and Jacksonville Sharks.

 Professional career

 Chicago Bears

-Edinger was drafted by the Chicago Bears in the sixth round (174th overall) in the 2000 NFL Draft.
+Edinger was drafted by the Chicago Bears in the sixth round (174th overall) in the 2000 NFL draft.
 He played five seasons with the team and set a personal best with an 83.9 field goal percentage in 2001.
 He kicked 62.5% in his last year with Chicago and was released.
 In five seasons with the Bears, Paul Edinger made 110 out of 146 (76.9%) field goals and made all of his 133 extra point attempts.

 Minnesota Vikings

 Edinger signed with the Minnesota Vikings as a free agent in 2005.
-His 56-yard game-winning field goal against the Green Bay Packers on October 23, 2005 is the longest ever in Vikings history, tied with Blair Walsh's 56-yard attempt against the Houston Texans in Week 16 of the 2012 season.
+His 56-yard game-winning field goal against the Green Bay Packers on October 23, 2005, was the longest ever in Vikings history, tied with Blair Walsh's 56-yard attempt against the Houston Texans in Week 16 of the 2012 season.
 The kick was also his personal long.
+This record was broken when Greg Joseph kicked a game-winning 61-yard field goal against the New York Giants in week 16 of the 2022 season.
 He was not re-signed following the season.
 In his only season as a Minnesota Viking, Edinger made 25 of 34 (73.5%) field goals and all of his 31 extra point attempts.

 Edinger is in a two-way tie for most accurate extra point kicker in NFL history, a perfect 100%.